 While it can be difficult to get collections removed from your credit report, it’s not impossible.
-The best way to get started is learning about how exactly collections affect your credit so you know how to handle them.
+The best way to get started is by learning about how exactly they affect your credit so you know how to handle them.

-There are some very sensitive rules when it comes to timelines and statutes of limitations, so it’s important to learn those before you take action.
+You have rights when it comes to timelines and statutes of limitations, so it’s critical to learn them before you take action.

-If you don’t, you could inadvertently reset the clock on your collections accounts.
-So settle in and get ready to go in-depth on everything you need to know about collections and getting them removed from your credit report.
+If you don’t, you could inadvertently reset the clock on your collection account.
+So settle in and get ready to go in-depth on everything you need to know about collections and getting them removed from your credit reports.

 How long do collections stay on your credit report?

-A collection account is also separate from the original creditor’s charge off account that will more than likely also show up on your credit report.
+A collection account is also separate from the original creditor’s charge off account that will more than likely also show up on your credit history.

 How do collections affect your credit?